skookumer/EmpireOfDirt/project03/README.md

 The Gibbs Motif Finder is designed to find statistically significant nucleotide sequences of length-k in a genome that has been read-separated.
 Our program implements this algorithm using two strategies, a "pythonic" one that should be understandable to the class and a "fast" version that is suited to the scope of the problem (3 million reads).
 We find that a ratio of above 1:1 iterations per read is necessary for finding distinct motifs, hence defaulting to the "fast" option.

-This program uses several files:
-- project03.ipynb, a notebook demonstrating functionality at a high level
-- project03.py, the main script where the Gibbs function lives
-- utils.py, a class of static methods that use numba for the fast method
-- sequence_database.py, a python object for storing the flat array of the genome for fast iteration.

 Version 2 contains the following files:
 - project03_v2.ipynb, a notebook which contains the main program and cells to visualize results
 - seq_tools.py, new functions made to support project03_v2.ipynb
 - motif_ops.py, one change was made to this file to support project03_v2.ipynb

 The algorithm behaves as expected, though the convergence condition needs refinement as it does not use entropy and instead reilies on a fixed threshold for the difference in matrices.

 # Pseudocode